dreamportdev/Osdev-Notes/04_Scheduling/03_Tasks_And_Threads.md

 ```

-You can notie that we have actually added two variabiles, this is because of our memory allocation algorithm.
+You can notice that we have actually added two variabiles, this is because of our memory allocation algorithm.

 Of course we need to make changes to our memory allocation function, the logic can be kept the same but what we need to change are the variable used, now we no longer want to use a global variable as a base for our allocator, but we want to pick it from the current process.
 So If we take for example the third_alloc() function in the Heap chapter what we need to do is replace the references to the global variables with the pointer stored in the current process, so we will have something like: